zipreport/zipreport/docs/install.rst

 * ZipReport-Server_ (API server, can be run on Docker, see zipreport-docker_)
 * ZipReport-Cli_ (Command-line report generation)
 * WeasyPrint_ (WeasyPrint backend, experimental, available for compatibility purposes only)
+* Wkhtmltopdf_ (wkhtmltopdf backend, available for compatibility purposes only)
 * MIME (Mime Processor bundled, has no external dependencies)

 Installing from source